Motivation Innovation for ORGANIZATIONS, SOFTWARE DEVELOPERS, AND CLINICIANS

-When we see an immediate benefit in our feelings of energy and well-being, and in our performance in the everyday life roles that we value highly, we are motivated to persist in positive health behaviors.
+When we see an immediate benefit in our feelings of energy and well-being, and how they actually fuel improved performance in the everyday life roles that we care most about, we are motivated to continue to do positive health behaviors.

 When we promote “health” behaviors for the very real role they play in creating meaningful lives – it changes EVERYTHING.

 When we encourage end users to expect these immediate benefits, it motivates them not only to participate, but also to notice how much better they feel – and live – when they fit healthful activities in.